KristianTan/listMaker/README.md

 ## JWT implementation
 To implement JWT into this project, the server issues a token when a list is created or a user enters the correct code and passphrase for a list.
 The server checks to see if a JWT exists when a user accesses a list, if their is an existing JWT for the list being accessed, the user will not be prompted for the passphrase and can access the list immediately after entering the code.
+The JWT token will expire after 15 minutes.

 # Template